Igor Jurković: Biography and career

 In 2011 he signed for Golden Glory, and successfully passed his first test on United Glory 14 event.
 He knocked down Pavel Zhuravlev in the first round, in the second round he dropped Pavel and broke his nose, causing ringside doctor to stop the fight.
 After the fight Head Kick Legend magazine ranked Jurkovic as 20. heavyweight kickboxer in August 2011.
 He "sneaked" there due to a Win against Zhuravlev.

-It was later announced that Jurković is scheduled to participate on K-1 World Grand Prix 2011 in Nanjing Final 16 on October 29.
-2011, however the event was canceled as K-1 was suffering from financial problems.
+It was later announced that Jurković was scheduled to participate in K-1 World Grand Prix 2011 in Nanjing Final 16 on October 29, 2011, but the event was canceled as K-1 was suffering from financial problems.

 2012

 On 10 March 2012 he made another big step defeating Freddy Kemayo on "Cro Cop Final Fight", he won in a close fight after extra round.

 He was expected to fight Ali Cenik on United Glory 15, but it was later changed and he faced Zabit Samedov, losing the fight via unanimous decision after suffering first round knockdown.
 Later in the fight Jurković was at least equal fighter, but knockdown was enough for Samedov to take deserved victory.
 In an interview after the fight he said that he was not ready for two tough fights in that short time.

 He was scheduled to fight for the championship belt of Cristian Bosch under WBC Muaythai organization, but he gave up because he was also scheduled to fight in the Glory summer tournament that was planned to happen in Ukraine but cancelled.
 In an interview Jurković said that he was sorry he could not fight for the belt as he believed that he could take it easily, and that he was never into Muay Thai but he felt the belt would have suited him.

 Glory World Series have announced a Glory grand Slam heavyweight 16 man, one-night, single-elimination tournament event in Tokyo, Japan in December, and Igor is expected to be one of 16 participants.

 6 October 2012, Brussels, Belgium, Glory 2, it was last test before Glory Heavyweight Grand Slam, and another great victory.
 This time against Gregory Tony.
 Power advantage was on Jurković's side at the very beginning of the fight, his quick distance closing and power hooks were too much for French opponent.
 In the second round, after a punch Gregory's hand suffered a fracture, an old injury witch reopened.
 But that does not diminish Jurković's victory, which was achieved with many powerful body shoots.
 Three knockdowns in round two and referee stops the fight.